nextcord/nextcord/docs/interactions.rst

     async def ping(interaction):
         await interaction.response.send_message("Pong!")

-The way it works is that you use the :meth:`~Client.slash_command` function to interact with discord's application commands endpoint.
+The way it works is by using:meth:`~Client.slash_command` decorator to add a slash command for the bot to register with Discord.

 ``guild_ids`` is used to limit the guilds that the slash command is available to.
-This is also useful for testing, as global slash commands can take up to an hour to register.
+This is useful for testing as global slash commands can take up to an hour to register.

 Example: